SamuelPapyan/samvel_papyan_htt124_web/README.md

 ## API Endpoints

-GET / GET - returns the list of students (checking for authentication)
+GET / - returns the list of students (checking for authentication)

 GET /add - returns the html file with student form